RagadZiyada/Project/README.md

 <img width="455" alt="confused" src="https://github.com/user-attachments/assets/8a0b99c6-6b53-486f-8099-ca0b9d76a253" />

 This project builds a recommendation system that tells customers what to buy.
-Basically, we're teaching a computer to have better fashion taste than us.
-The bar was low.
+Think of it as teaching a computer to have better fashion taste than your average university student.

 **Dataset:** [H&M Personalized Fashion Recommendations](https://www.kaggle.com/competitions/h-and-m-personalized-fashion-recommendations) from Kaggle